g3w-suite/g3w-suite-docker/README.md

 This repository contains scripts and recipes for deploy of the G3W-SUITE web-gis application with Docker and Docker compose .

 ![Docker structure](docs/img/docker.png)

-# :warning: !!
-WARNING !! :warning:
-Since **v3.8** the main PostgreSQL/PostGIS version is changed from odl 11/2.5 to **16/3.4**.

-To upgrade from v3.7 version (or less) follow the hte instructions and the bottom of the page.

 ## Deploy